 Conclusion

-By integrating Google ML Kit's OCR capabilities, you can enhance your Android app with powerful text recognition features.
-This implementation allows users to extract text from both captured images and those selected from the gallery.
+Integrating Google ML Kit's OCR capabilities enables your Android app to extract text from captured images or those selected from the gallery.
+This guide covered project setup, dependency management, implementation details, performance optimizations, and troubleshooting tips.

 For robust file processing and transformation solutions in your applications, consider using Transloadit.